aristanetworks/avd/ansible_collections/arista/avd/roles/eos_designs/docs/how-to/wan.md

 - Single Router L3 EBGP LAN
 - Single Router L2 LAN

-The following LAN scenarios are in PREVIEW:

 - Dual Router L3 EBGP LAN with HA
+- Dual Router using one directed connected HA interface.

+The following design points are used:

+- The Site of Origin (SOO) extended community is configured as `<router_id>:<site_id>`
+    note: site id is unique per zone (only a default zone supported today). for HA site, the SOO is set as `<router1_id>:<site_id>` where `router1` is the first router defined in the group.
+- HA is not supported for more than two routers for CV Pathfinders.
+- The routes to be advertised towards the WAN must be marked with the site SOO.
+    - The connected routes and static routes are marked with the SOO when redistributed in BGP
+      - the routes redistributed into BGP via the route-map `RM-CONN-2-BGP` are tagged with the SOO.
+      - the routes redistributed into BGP via the route-map `RM-STATIC-2-BGP` are tagged with the SOO.
+    - the routes received from LAN are marked with the SOO when received from the LAN over BGP or when redistributed into BGP from the LAN protocol.
+- For VRF default, there is a requirement to explicitly redistribute the routes for EVPN.
+The `RM-EVPN-EXPORT-VRF-DEFAULT` is configured to export the routes tagged with the SoO.
+- Routes received from the WAN with the local SOO are dropped.
+- Routes received from the WAN are redistributed / advertised towards the LAN.
+- For HA, an iBGP session using EVPN Gateway is used to share the routes from one peer to the other.
+    - WAN, LAN and local static routes are sent to the HA peer to cater for various failure scenarii.
+    - The routes received from the HA peer are made less prefered than routes recevied from the LAN or from the WAN.

+#### Direct HA

+A direct link is configured between the two HA peers

+!!! warning

+    To Be Continued

 #### EBGP LAN

-- the Site of Origin (SoO) extended community is configured as <router_id>:<site_id>
-    note: site id is unique per zone (only a default zone supported today).
-- the routes redistributed into BGP via the route-map `RM-CONN-2-BGP` are tagged with the SoO.
-- the Underlay peer group (towards the LAN) is configured with two route-maps reused from existing designed but configured differently
+- the Underlay peer group (towards the LAN) is configured with two route-maps reused from existing designs but configured differently
-  - one outbound route-map `RM-BGP-UNDERLAY-PEERS-OUT`:
-    - advertised the local routes tagged with the SoO extended community.
-    - advertised the routes received from iBGP (WAN) towards the LAN also marked with the SoO community.
   - one inbound route-map `RM-BGP-UNDERLAY-PEERS-IN`:
-    - deny routes received from LAN that already contain the WAN AS in the path.
     - accept routes coming from the LAN and set the SoO extended community on them.
-- For VRF default, there is a requirement to explicitly redistribute the routes for EVPN.
-The `RM-EVPN-EXPORT-VRF-DEFAULT` is configured to export the routes tagged with the SoO.
+  - one outbound route-map `RM-BGP-UNDERLAY-PEERS-OUT`:
+    - advertised the local routes marked with the SOO extended community.
+    - advertised the routes received from iBGP (WAN) towards the LAN marked with the SoO community.

+!!! warning

+    To Be Continued

 ##### HA (PREVIEW)